sungeunbae/mapplot/README.md

 # mapplot
 # Introduction

-Plots numerical/categorical values on the map based on matplotlib/geopandas.
-Not dependent on GMT, and can utilize myriads of other Python visualisation tools.
-It does not need intermediate steps to create an input file - a CSV file can be directly fed to execute.
+Plots numerical/categorical values on the map based on matplotlib/geopandas/pandas etc. Python-native and not dependent on GMT, so it can be easily extended to utilize myriads of Python visualisation tools.
+It does not need intermediate steps to create an input file - a CSV file can be directly fed to exeucte the code.

 ## Input
 Two mandatory input files are needed.

 ### IM csv
-An IM csv file (or it can be a generic CSV.
-To be discussed later) is made of two index columns (station name, compoment) followed by various IM columns (eg. PGV, PGA etc).
+An IM csv file (or it can be a generic CSV - to be discussed later) is made of two index columns (station name, compoment) followed by various IM columns (eg. PGV, PGA etc).

  ![Screenshot from 2022-12-14 14-16-37](https://user-images.githubusercontent.com/466989/207481131-f2a2fde3-d5eb-44b2-97c9-6087efdb3113.png)

 ### Station list file
 A station list file is made of three columns (lon, lat, station name) seperated by a white space.